-- Provision of a self-service capability that will prevent the need for customers to contact us, reducing query volumes by 20% year on year, and therefore increasing Right First Time as we connect customers to the information they need at the very first opportunity. - Enabling customers to get to the outcome they need faster than before, improving our On-time Delivery and exceeding the utilities sector average score of 7.5 in our 2023 ICS survey. - Making interacting with us easy, maintaining or improving on our much-improved ICS customer effort score of 4.1 and increasing the Ease of Using Website score to 8 out of 10.
+- Provision of a self-service capability that will prevent the need for customers to contact us, reducing query volumes by 20% year on year, and therefore increasing Right First Time as we connect customers to the information they need at the very first opportunity. - Enabling customers to get to the outcome they need faster than before, improving our On-time Delivery and exceeding the utilities sector average score of 7.5 in our 2023 ICS survey. - Making interaction with us easy, which we believe will lead to maintaining or improving on our already much-improved ICS customer effort score of 4.1 and increasing the Ease of Using Website score to 8 out of 10. - Reduction in time spent by customers using Xoserve's website.
+Our analytics of website usage, query routes and task completion suggests an average time spent on tasks or navigating the Xoserve website of 6 minutes.
+Through investment sought in BP22 we believe we can reduce the average time to 2 minutes, resulting in an estimated saving across all our customer of circa £580k per year, to pass onto consumers.
+This is based on the following: - 4 minutes of saved time per visit - Forecast volumes of 228,500 website visits per year - This equates to 914,000 minutes or 2,030 days of saved time across all customers - Average UK energy sector salary of £68,000 (as at 2019)

-The benefits listed above, all contribute to an exceptional customer experience, which will enable us to achieve our target of a Customer Service Index (UKCSI) all sector average benchmark of 80% and at least a +10 increase in our Net Promoter Score (NPS) in the March 2023 ICS survey.
+The benefits listed above will all contribute to an exceptional customer experience, which we believe will be reflected in increases to our Customer Service Index (UKCSI) all sector average benchmark score and our Net Promoter Score (NPS) in the March 2023 ICS survey.